gorodetsky-umich/mdss/docs/tutorials/usage.md

 # Usage

-The above script runs a simulation of the NACA 0012 Airfoil, and is included in the `examples` folder.
+The [script](#running-simulations) below runs a simulation of the NACA 0012 Airfoil, and is included in the `examples` folder.

 **To run the above python script:**